-Ten crab stocks are included in the Fishery Management Plan for Bering Sea/Aleutian Islands King and Tanner Crabs that we are responsible for assessing: 4 red king crabstocks (Bristol Bay, Pribilof Islands, Norton Sound and Adak), 2 blue king crab stocks (Pribilof Islands and St Matthew Island), 2 golden (or brown) king crabstocks (Aleutian Islands and Pribilof Islands), southern Tanner crab, and snow crab.
+Ten crab stocks are included in the Fishery Management Plan for Bering Sea/Aleutian Islands.
+King and Tanner Crabs that we are responsible for assessing include: 4 red king crabstocks (Bristol Bay, Pribilof Islands, Norton Sound and Adak), 2 blue king crab stocks (Pribilof Islands and St Matthew Island), 2 golden (or brown) king crabstocks (Aleutian Islands and Pribilof Islands), southern Tanner crab, and snow crab.

 Our science is used by resource managers at the North Pacific Fishery Management Council to determine sustainable catch limits for crab each year.